kiranshashiny/processing_realtime_simdata_arduino/README.md

 Here I have the code which is similar to the 'C' language and the interface to the Processing IDE is similar to the Arduino IDE.

-There are 2 parts to the code :
+There are 2 parts to get the visualization working:
-One is run on the Processing IDE, and the other is run on the Arduino which simulates the temperature readings from the Microcontroller and prints it to Serial output.
+One is pde file that is the sketch to be run on the Processing IDE ( realtime_tempdata.pde ) , and the other ( sketch_sep25a.ino) that is run on the Arduino which simulates the temperature readings from the Microcontroller and prints it to Serial output.
 The Processing IDE captures that - and prints that Visualization data in the form of a Bar Chart.
 One can use other types of charts as well.

 To get this running - have the Arduino Uno connected to the laptop and also the Processing IDE running at the same time ( as this is real-time data )